sylphai-com/synth/README.md

 * Feature store/ feature platform
 * Drift monitoring

-We are still in the process of building out the Synth framework.
+We are still in the process of building out the `synth` framework.
 We are currently in Phase 2.
 For each phase, we will share the code template for infrastructure, as well as detailed tutorials.

 ## Working group and contributors